 Concurrently, standard orthotic management of scoliosis calls for treatment of only skeletally immature curves.
-Some skeletally mature patients have benefited from OBB treatment.
+Some skeletally mature patients have benefited from CBB treatment.
 This is also reflected in the reporting.

 A clinical examination is always conducted by the orthotist prior to the casting session.
 Patient flexibility can be assessed and a reasonable prediction of in-brace results may be determined from the clinical exam.
 This is also a good time to gauge the patient’s tolerance level and take appropriate action to alleviate fears and anxieties in order to help the procedure go smoothly.